rdatools/rdaensemble/README.md

 ## Usage

-To generate an ensemble of 1,000 plans using the random maps from random spanning trees (RMfRST) method, run:
+To generate an ensemble of 1,000 plans using the random maps from random spanning trees method (RMfRST), run:

 ```python
 scripts/rmfrst_ensemble.py \